immutability-io/vault-ethereum/API.md

 * `name` (`string: <required>`) - Specifies the name of the account to use for signing.
 This is specified as part of the URL.
 * `data` (`string: <required>`) - Some data.
+* `raw` (`boolean: <optional>- defaults to false`) - if true, data is expected to be raw hashed transaction data in hex encoding; otherwise data is treated as regular text

 #### Sample Payload